-The conceptual framework is valuable because it builds up a BIM application on construction projects as a strategy for deciding on the project contingency based on complexity.
-This is in line with the contention by Qazi et al. (2016) and Chatterjee et al. (2018) that project complexity is the primary characteristic of construction projects.
-Likewise, Wood and Ashton (2010) explain that project complexity is the main characteristic that decides the way to deal with project delivery, since it manages the degree of difficulty, insecurity, vulnerability, uniqueness, and dynamism of construction projects.
-Cao et al. (2015) and Lattifi et al. (2013) have established that the extent of BIM adoption on construction projects must be based on the extent of project complexity.
-Yang et al. (2011) argued that profoundly complex projects are innovatively and strategically demanding, and require multidisciplinary collaboration.
+Figure 1.
+A conceptual framework for strategic BIM adoption on construction projects complexity is the main characteristic that decides the way to deal with project delivery since it manages the degree of difficulty, insecurity, vulnerability, uniqueness and dynamism of construction projects.
+Cao et al. (2015) and Latiffi et al. (2013) have established that the extent of BIM adoption on construction projects must be based on the extent of project complexity.
+Yang, Huang and Wu argued that profoundly complex projects are innovatively and strategically demanding and require multidisciplinary collaboration.
 Brockmann and Girmscheid (2007) concluded that megaprojects encapsulated high project complexity, due to their high capital expense and long lifespan.